Five top tips for surviving A-level results day

 These might seem simple or obvious, but anything you can do to prepare ahead of time will help you to feel more confident about the day itself.

-Check track before results!
+Check UCAS before results!
 I didn’t meet my grades but still got a place!
 Not worth the panicking!”

 Make the decision that’s best for you